-Facebook Ads are following a similar journey, as Google Adwords once did.
-There is massive potential for brands that is still yet untapped.
+The potential of Facebook ads is following a similar journey, as Google Adwords once did.
+There is massive potential for brands that are still yet untapped.

 Many businesses and brands are still catching on to the fact that Facebook is not just for brand awareness but also performance marketing.
 Many businesses and brands who experimented with Facebook Ads did so more than a decade ago when the entire focus was tilted towards page likes and engagement.
 Safe to say, many weren’t convinced of the business potential, and as the old saying goes, once bitten, twice shy.